 The College Choir presents several major performances throughout the year focusing on both old and new gems of the choral repertoire.
-An auditioned ensemble of approximately 40 singers, the College Choir occasionally collaborates with the Greensboro Choral Society and the Greensboro Symphony Orchestra to perform large works such as "Carmina Burana."
-In recent years, the College Choir, along with the Chamber Singers and Guitar Ensemble, has traveled to Ireland, Prague, Vienna and Salzburg, as well as Washington, Charleston, Atlanta, Philadelphia and New York.
+An ensemble of approximately 40 singers, the College Choir occasionally collaborates with the Greensboro Choral Society and the Greensboro Symphony Orchestra to perform large works such as "Carmina Burana."
+Music department ensembles have traveled to Ireland, Prague, Vienna and Salzburg, as well as Washington, Charleston, Atlanta, Philadelphia and New York.
 Scholarship funding is available to singers who are elected to the Choir Council.